Age appropriateness: Importance of age-appropriateness

 These toys match with children's current developmental skills and abilities, further encouraging the development of new skills.

 In determining toy safety, the toy's characteristics, how the toy might be used or abused, and the amount of supervision needed for playing safely should be considered.
 Typical risky toys may include high-powered magnetic objects, toys with small parts that could cause a potentially fatal choking hazard, etc.

 Exposure to media

 Application

-Various content rating systems have been developed to prevent the harm that age-inappropriate media presentations bring to children.
+Various content rating systems and parental controls have been developed to prevent the harm that age-inappropriate media presentations bring to children.
 The two main categories of rating are the evaluating rating system based on age appropriateness and the descriptive rating system based on the content description.

 Examples of evaluating rating systems include the Canadian Home Video Rating System, Korea Media Rating Board, the Movie and Television Review and Classification Board of the Philippines, the Office of Film and Literature Classification (New Zealand), the British Board of Film Classification, the Australian Classification Board, and the Film Classification and Rating Organization (Eirin) of Japan.

-Sanctions of age-inappropriateness
+Impact of age-inappropriateness

-Meta-analyses have shown that exposure to media violence promotes aggressive behaviour, increases acceptance of violence and hostility, and results in antisocial outcomes.
-Also, research shows that pornographic and mainstream erotic materials encourage sexual callousness, cynical attitudes about love and marriage, and perceptions that promiscuity is normal.
-The negative effects on the brain and within relationships will be highly intensified when sexual content is combined with violent content.
+See Effects of violence in mass media.